 We use the Virtue/Vice card.
 There are two sections on the monthly card.
 There is a vice section which will be filled in as a staff member sees inappropriate behavior.
 There is also a virtue section which will be filled in as a staff member sees an exemplary behavior.
 If the individual student earns 3 or fewer vices, that student will be eligible for the monthly reward.
 If the student has 4 or more, that student will be ineligible for the reward.
-Three virtue signatures make up for a vice signature, so it is possible to earn back the reward.
-The list of vices differs for the primary and main buildings because of the difference in ages and maturity of the students (see attachments C and D).
-It is the parent/guardian's responsibility to check their student's card each day, so they will be aware of how the child is progressing.
+At administrator's discretion, detention may mean loss of monthly rewardThree virtue signatures make up for a vice signature, so it is possible to earn back the reward.
+The list of vices differs for the primary and main buildings because of the difference in ages and maturity of the students (see attachments C and D).It is the parent/guardian's responsibility to check their student's card each day, so they will be aware of how the child is progressing.
 Kindergarten will send home notification for vice signatures.

-Harassment, Intimidation, & Bullying (406.05 Archdiocese of Cincinnati)
+Harassment, Intimidation, & Bullying (406.05 Archdiocese of Cincinnati) General

-General

 - a.
 It is the policy of St Helen School that any form of harassment, intimidation, or bullying, regardless of where, how, or when it takes place, is expressly forbidden. - b.
 The School's internet and computer system may not be used to engage in harassment, intimidation, or bullying.
-The "Student Responsible Use of Technology" form must be signed by each student and on file with the School. - c.
+See Attachment C: "Responsible Use of Technology" form. - c.
 The School reserves the right to impose discipline for harassing, intimidating, bullying, and other inappropriate behavior that takes place off School grounds and outside School hours.